Never lose your phone again. You can ask Google Assistant to find your phone.

 If you're the only person using your speaker or display, or you've already linked your Google Account and voice, skip this step.Link your Google Account and voice to a speaker or display

 - At the top right, tap your account.

-Verify that the Google Account shown is the one linked to your Google Home or Google Nest device.
+- Verify that the Google Account shown is the one linked to your speaker or display.
 To switch accounts, tap another account or Add another account.

-- Tap Assistant settings Assistant Voice Match Add a device.
+- Tap Assistant settings Voice Match Add devices.

 - Make sure any devices you want to link your voice to are checked.